-- 3.1 The Clerk to the Governors will send written notification to each party of the date, time and place of the Hearing at least ten working days before the date of the Hearing. - 3.2 Copies of any documents (additional to those specified in 2.2.3 and 2.2.4) that the parent wishes the complaints panel to consider should be sent to the Clerk to the Governors to be received at least seven working days prior to the Hearing.
+The Clerk to the Governors will send written notification to each party of the date, time and place of the Hearing at least ten working days before the date of the Hearing.

+Copies of any documents (additional to those noted above) that the parent wishes the complaints panel to consider should be sent to the Clerk to the Governors to be received at least seven working days prior to the Hearing.

-- 3.3 The Clerk to the Governors will circulate a copy of the bundle of documents to be considered by the complaints panel to all parties at least three working days prior to the Hearing. - 3.4 The parent may be accompanied at the Hearing, for example by a relative or friend.
+The Clerk to the Governors will circulate a copy of the bundle of documents to be considered by the complaints panel to all parties at least three working days prior to the Hearing.

+The parent may be accompanied at the Hearing, for example by a relative or friend.
 The Hearing is an internal proceeding, not legal proceedings, and legal representation is unnecessary and not normally appropriate.
-The Clerk to the Governors must be given 5 working days' notice if parents wish to be accompanied by a legally qualified person. - 3.5 The parent should note that the complaints panel will wish to speak to him / her directly.
-If they are accompanied by a legally qualified person, that person will not be permitted to act as an advocate or to address the Hearing unless invited to do so by the Chair of the complaints panel. - 3.6 A person will be appointed to take a minute of the Hearing.
+The Clerk to the Governors must be given 5 working days' notice if parents wish to be accompanied by a legally qualified person.

+The parent should note that the complaints panel will wish to speak to him / her directly.
+If they are accompanied by a legally qualified person, that person will not be permitted to act as an advocate or to address the Hearing unless invited to do so by the Chair of the complaints panel.

+A person will be appointed to take a minute of the Hearing.